Part-2: The Post-War Years

 - Weak Nuclear

 Later, it was discovered that radioactivity was linked to the disintegration of a neutron, which then produced another particle called the neutrino.
 Although Pauli had forwarded a somewhat tentative hypothesis, as early as 1929, the existence of the neutrino was not confirmed until 1956.
-Of course, with hindsight we might realise that the developing atomic model turned out to be a ‘Pandora Box’ of particles, such that the initial model of protons, electrons and photons had to be extended, first to include neutrons and neutrinos, then extended again to include muons, pions, kaons, lambda and sigma particles and the omega-minus particle.
+Of course, with hindsight we might realise that the developing atomic model turned out to be a ‘Pandora's Box’ of particles, such that the initial model of protons, electrons and photons had to be extended, first to include neutrons and neutrinos, then extended again to include muons, pions, kaons, lambda and sigma particles and the omega-minus particle.
 Then, in 1955/56, the anti-proton and the anti-neutron were ‘observed’ and the theoretical model extended, yet again, to include ‘sub-particles’ known as quarks and gluons plus W-Z bosons.
-So it continued, until the particle model encompassed a ‘vast horde’ of particles whose existence was so fleeting that even experimental physicist would begin to question the fundamental nature of their existence.
+So it continued, until the particle model encompassed a ‘vast horde’ of particles whose existence was so fleeting that even experimental physicists would begin to question the fundamental nature of their existence.
 However, it seemed that such issues were not a barrier to theoretical physicists, who then went on to hypothesise ‘virtual’ particles, which were even further removed from empirical verification.
 Today, the particle model might be said to include a bewildering array of particles, mostly hypothetical, such as X-bosons, axions, photinos, squarks, gluinos, magnetic monopoles, dilatons plus the now famously elusive Higgs particle, which is assumed to explain the mass of every particle, even though we might still have to question the ‘substance’ of any sub-atomic particle.
 As such, we might realise that the ongoing development of quantum theory, in the post-war years, would continue to become increasingly entwined with the rationale underpinning the atomic particle model.
-As such, it might be said that quantum theory not only represents the foundation on which much of 20th century science would come to rest, but also what the 21st century still rests.
-However, while many still question some of the underlying assumptions of quantum mechanics, it has provided a successful method of calculation and, in many ways, proved to be a pragmatic approach to solving many of pressing problems within the field of particle physics and the subsequent development of many technologies:
+As such, it might be said that quantum theory not only represents the foundation on which much of 20th century science would come to rest, but also on what the 21st century still rests.
+However, while many still question some of the underlying assumptions of quantum mechanics, it has provided a successful method of calculation and, in many ways, proved to be a pragmatic approach to solving many of the pressing problems within the field of particle physics and the subsequent development of many technologies:

 - Quantum theory predicted anti-matter